IFSU, Taiwan NCCU collaborate in globalizing studies

-Under the MOU, both universities agreed to exchange academic materials and information; mutually receive educational visits by faculty members and researchers; hold joint international conferences; and conduct joint research projects.
+Under the MOU, both universities agree to exchange academic materials and information; mutually receive educational visits by faculty members and researchers; hold joint international conferences; and conduct joint research projects.

 One major highlight of the MOU is to establish a Science and Technology Innovation Center for Taiwan-Philippines Indigenous and Local Knowledge, and Sustainable Studies.
 The Center is geared to promote the international exchange of research projects and local communities and organizations between Taiwan and the Philippines.

-University President, Dr. Eva Marie Codamon-Dugyon said that, “The MOU with NCCU is another big step for us in positioning IFSU in the international arena as a center for indigenous and sustainable development studies.”
+University President, Dr. Eva Marie Codamon-Dugyon said, “The MOU with NCCU is another big step for us in positioning IFSU in the international arena as a center for indigenous and sustainable development studies.”

-She added that, “Our role in the academe is to ensure the establishment of indigenous knowledge information system that will serve as a benchmark, direction and basis for local policymaking in agriculture, health, natural resources management and certainly, heritage conservation.”
+She added, “Our role in the academe is to ensure the establishment of indigenous knowledge information system that will serve as a benchmark, direction and basis for local policymaking in agriculture, health, natural resources management and certainly, heritage conservation.”

-On the other hand, Eulallie D. Dulnuan, Director for the Ifugao Rice Terraces-Globally Important Agricultural Heritage Systems of IFSU said that, “The MOU is a great opportunity for our Ifugao indigenous communities to share and experience international exchange on indigenous and local knowledge.
+On the other hand, Eulalie D. Dulnuan, Director for the Ifugao Rice Terraces-Globally Important Agricultural Heritage Systems of IFSU said, “The MOU is a great opportunity for our Ifugao indigenous communities to share and experience international exchange on indigenous and local knowledge.
 It will be also a platform to showcase our ethnic weaves, woodcarving and other indigenous crafts.”

-Signed on May 25, 2019 at NCCU, Taiwan by Dr. Eva Marie Codamon-Dugyon, IFSU President and Dr. Ming-Cheng Kuo, NCCU President, the MOU shall be in effect for three years with IFSU, University of California Los Angeles; University of Hawaii at Manoa; and National Chengchi University as collaborative partners. #
+Signed on May 25, 2019 at NCCU, Taiwan by University Presidents Dugyon and Ming-Cheng Kuo, the MOU shall be in effect for three years with IFSU, University of California Los Angeles; University of Hawaii at Manoa; and National Chengchi University as collaborative partners. #